ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-* Relative niceness: This numeric property is similar to the Niceness send property (see {{send-niceness}}), a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same connection group.
-It has no effect on Connections not part of a connection group.
-As noted in {{groups}}, this property is not entangled when connections are cloned.
+* Relative niceness: This numeric property is similar to the Niceness send property (see {{send-niceness}}), a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same Connection Group.
+It has no effect on Connections not part of a Connection Group.
+As noted in {{groups}}, this property is not entangled when Connections are cloned.

-* Timeout for aborting Connection: This numeric property specifies how long to wait before aborting a Connection during establishment, or before deciding that a connection has failed after establishment.
+* Timeout for aborting Connection: This numeric property specifies how long to wait before aborting a Connection during establishment, or before deciding that a Connection has failed after establishment.
 It is given in seconds.

 * Retransmission threshold before excessive retransmission notification:
   This numeric property specifies after how many retransmissions to inform